apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>observedGeneration is the latest generation observed for this
-ClusterDefinition.
-It refers to the ConfigConstraint&rsquo;s generation, which is updated by the API Server.</p>
+<p>Refers to the most recent generation observed for this ConfigConstraint.
+This value is updated by the API Server.</p>
 </td>
 </tr>
 </tbody>